 Tables 1 and 2 respectively depict the frequency of incidents per month and per day.
-With regard to their monthly distribution, they peak in lune and they are at their lowest in March.
-In terms of their daily distribution monthly distribution, they peak in June and they are at their lowest in March.
+With regard to their monthly distribution, they peak in June and they are at their lowest in March.
 In terms of their daily distribution, there was a tendency for such events to occur more often on Mondays and least often on Fridays.